commercetools/sphere-snowflake/README.md

 - Install your favourite IDE (preferably IntelliJ, Eclipse or Netbeans).
 - Generate configuration files for your chosen IDE, following [these instructions](http://www.playframework.com/documentation/2.2.x/IDE).
-- Run `play` command in root project directory.
+- Run `./sbt` command in root project directory.
-- Inside Play Shell, type `clean test` for compiling and testing it.
+- Inside the SBT shell, type `clean test` for compiling and testing it.

 ### Use Typesafe Activator